Noise Levels in North Oakland, Pittsburgh, PA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Southern North Oakland sounds about 54% louder than Central North Oakland to the human ear, a 6.2 dBA gap.
+To the human ear, noise in northern North Oakland sounds about 171% louder than in central North Oakland, a 14.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?